jefersonjlima/GooFee/README.md

-# GooFee is a GoogleFeeds for Polybar
+# GooFeed is a GoogleFeeds for Polybar

 A simple library to show the google calendar feed on polybar bar.